walbourn/directxtk12modelviewer/ReadMe.txt

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-November 9, 2016
+April 28, 2017

 The DirectX Tool Kit Model Viewer is an interactive test application for validating .SDKMESH and .VBO files rendered using the DirectX Tool Kit.

-This code is designed to build with Visual Studio 2015.
-It is recommended that you make use of VS 2015 Update 3, Windows Tools 1.4.1, and the Windows 10 Anniversary Update SDK (14393).
+This code is designed to build with Visual Studio 2015 or 2017.
+It is recommended that you make use of VS 2015 Update 3 or VS 2017.

 All content and source code for this package are subject to the terms of the MIT License.
 <http://opensource.org/licenses/MIT>.